Mark-Smith-Tealing/Python-Course/README.md

 # Python-Course

-These are the materials for Introduction to Python, an online Python course that was taught online by myself in 2021 to children aged 8-13.
+These are the materials for Introduction to Python, an online Python course that I taught online in 2021 to children aged 8-13.
 Here is an outline of the course:

 - Lesson 1 – Getting Started: Introduction and Arithmetic Operators
 - Lesson 2 – Types and Variables